XYLiu9357/XYLiu9357/README.md

 ## 😁 More About Me

 I am an undergraduate pursuing a BS in Applied Mathematics and combined MS in Computer Science at Northwestern University.
-When I'm not drowning (but having fun) in equations or code, I'm probably working on some niche and fun online puzzle or plotting my next billiards game.
+When I'm not drowning (but having fun) in equations or code, I'm probably working on some interesting online puzzle or plotting my next billiards game.
 Ball on! 🎱

 ## 🧠 Knowledge Nuggets